alex/what-happens-when/README.rst

   process actually modifies the input.

-Unable to use the regular parsing techniques, the browser utilizes a custom parsers for parsing HTML.
+Unable to use the regular parsing techniques, the browser utilizes a custom parser for parsing HTML.
 The parsing algorithm is described in detail by the HTML5 specification.

 The algorithm consists of two stages: tokenization and tree construction.